Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly 3.6 More parts and cover handling than simpler models

-Layout Practicality 3.8 Wide arms cost space in small rooms
+Layout Practicality 3.8 Wide arms cost space

-Value 4.0 Fair for daily-driver performance
+Value 4.0 Fair value for daily-driver performance

-Overall 4.0 The most balanced “support + livability” choice
+Overall 4.0 Most balanced support-and-livability choice

 UPPLAND Loveseat